Basics In Statistics Question And Answers

 Basics In Statistics Short Question And Answers

 Question 1.
-Primary & secondary data.
+Primary and secondary data.

 Answer:

-secondary data Primary Data:
+Secondary Data Primary Data:

 • Obtained directly from an individual

-• It is first-hand information
+• secondary data Primary Data is first-hand information

 • Precise information